iamsahm/top-trumps/README.md

 ~~I'm not sure how to manage the DOM update.
 I think I can probably manipulate it directly and add/remove elements for different stages of the game but i'll need to test it thoroughly and make sure i'm not missing any game logic this way.~~
 ~~Manipulating existing HTML and then re-adding it when I need to update the DOM isn't working.
 I'll add all the HTML to the body tag from the start and then manipulate it from there.~~

+-   Card components are not taking up the right space, should make them a specific aspect ratio and then change the container size depending on the viewport size.
+-   I should test the run file, need to research how to test html manipulation

 ## Future Features

 -   Add a user-input form for card updates